acss-io/atomizer/docs/guides/dark-mode.md

 #### [Client Hints](https://developer.mozilla.org/en-US/docs/Web/HTTP/Client_hints)

 You can request a set of HTTP headers from the browser to get information about the device and user preferences.
 The `Sec-CH-Prefers-Color-Scheme` header is relatively new (as of this writing), and modern browser support is ongoing.
-However, for those browsers that support it, you can get access to the user's color-scheme preference via this HTTP header on the server.
+However, for those browsers that support it, you can access the user's color-scheme preference via this HTTP header on the server.

 Your server-side code would initially request this header from the browser, which would return the user's preference.
 As you generate the server-side markup, you can determine whether to output the `dark` class based on this header.

-Please check out the this [web.dev article](https://web.dev/user-preference-media-features-headers/) for more information.
+Please check out this [web.dev article](https://web.dev/user-preference-media-features-headers/) for more information.

 ### Static-site Generated